Schema Markup Generator

 🔍 What is Schema Markup?

 Schema markup (or structured data) is code that you add to your website to help search engines understand your content better.
 It uses a standardized vocabulary from Schema.org to describe your content in a machine-readable format.
+For a deeper introduction to the topic, see Schema markup for beginners and the developer’s guide to JSON-LD.

 When implemented correctly, schema markup can enhance your search listings with rich snippets — visual enhancements like star ratings, prices, FAQ dropdowns, and event dates that make your results stand out and improve click-through rates.